theDIG95/theDIG95.github.io/_posts/2018-08-21-numba-cuda.md

     arr[x_idx, y_idx] *= 2
 ```

 A CUDA 'jitted' function cannot return a value rather it writes the result to an array.
-Now this function can be called after setting the block and grid sizes
+Now this function can be called after setting the block and grid sizes of the GPU

 ```python
 arr = np.random.randn(3, 3).astype(np.float32)